 Investigation of skills and process of interviewing and counseling with emphasis upon theory and practice, participant exercises, and development of helping skills and effective counseling relationships.
+Offered every 3 years.
+3 credits.

 UR 310 Power, Politics, and Decision-Making in Urban Communities